Positive scalar curvature, higher rho invariants and localization algebras: Introduction

 Here all the vertical maps are naturally defined (cf. Section $\ref{sec:stolz}$ and $\ref{sec:coin}$).

 Of course, one would expect the above diagram to commute for all dimensions, regardless of the parity of $n+1$.
-In this paper, we show this is indeed the case.
-Regarding the method of proof, we use a different approach, which appears to be more conceptual than that of Piazza and Schick.
-In particular, our proof works equally well for both the even and the odd cases.
+In this paper, we show that this is indeed the case.
+Regarding the method of proof, our approach appears to be more conceptual than that of Piazza and Schick.
+One of the key ingredients is the use of Kasparov $KK$-theory \cite{GK80} (cf. Section $\ref{sec:kk}$).
+In particular, our proofs works equally well for both the even and the odd cases.
 More precisely, we have the following result. \begin{thmb} Let $X$ be a proper metric space equipped with a proper and cocompact isometric action of a discrete group $\Gamma$.
 For all $n\in \mathbb N$, the following diagram commutes

 \end{thmb} One of the main concepts that we use is the notion of localization algebras.
-We refer the reader to Section $\ref{sec:stolz}$ for the precise definitions of various terms.
+We refer the reader to Section $\ref{sec:pre}$ and Section $\ref{sec:stolz}$ for the precise definitions of various terms.
 We point out that the second row of the above diagram is canonically equivalent to the long exact sequence of Higson and Roe (see Proposition $\ref{prop:coin}$ below for a proof).